overwatchTO/overwatchto.github.io/rules.md

       <p>Matches will occur weekly on Sunday nights.</p>
       <p>Toronto Overwatch Beer League organisers will provide live support for the teams during match days.</p>
       <h4>3.2.2 Bye Weeks</h4>
-      <p>With the league consisting of 6 teams and 4 matches being played per week, 2 teams will be given a bye each week.
-Based on the nature of the schedule, each team will have a bye week every third week of the schedule.</p>
+      <p>With the league consisting of 6 teams and 3 matches being played per week, all teams will play each week.
+During weekends with holidays or other conflicting events at the venue, all teams will be given a bye week, and the schedule will be resumed the following week.</p>
       <h4>3.2.3 Playoffs</h4>
       <p>Playoffs will be played all in one day.
-Following the end of the regular season, the playoffs will take place on the weekend after a one week break following the last scheduled week of play.
-The top 4 teams from the regular season will play throughout the day. </p>
+Following the end of the regular season, the playoffs will take place on the weekend following the last scheduled week of play.
+The top 4 teams from the regular season will play throughout the day.</p>
       <h2>4.
 Match Layout and Rules</h2>
       <h3>4.1 Roster</h3>
       <p>At the start of the match, only players currently registered on the team are eligible to play.</p>